Denver's Sun Valley Neighborhood Gets Long-Awaited Food Market

 DENVER (CBS4) — After a decade of planning by the Denver Housing Authority, the doors of a brand new 1,800 square-foot market are officially open for the neighborhood of Sun Valley.

 “I am so excited.
 This has been a long time coming,” said Annie Hancock, Interim Director of Community Connections at DHA.
 “Sun Valley is one of the most diverse neighborhoods in the state of Colorado.
-And they have come around this master plan in such a unique and positive way.”READ MORE: Boulder Voters Tackle Issues Related To CU Annex, Fur And Group Living In Off-Year Election
+And they have come around this master plan in such a unique and positive way.”READ MORE: Denver Water, Boulder County Reach Agreement In Gross Reservoir Expansion

-Decatur Fresh Market now sits right in the middle of a food desert, fulfilling a major need for some 2,000 residents.
+Decatur Fresh Market now sits right in the middle what up to this point had been a food desert, fulfilling a major need for some 2,000 residents.
 It is located at 995 North Decatur Street in Denver.

-“The closest grocery store is on Speer and 13th, access to food right now is 7-11,” said Hancock.
+“The closest grocery store is on Speer and 13th, access to food right now is 7-Eleven,” said Hancock.

-Hancock told CBS4’s Mekialaya White there’s a variety of international foods at a good price.READ MORE: Colorado Votes On Confusing Property Tax Measure With Proposition 120
+Hancock told CBS4’s Mekialaya White there’s a variety of international foods at a good price.READ MORE: Jon Streckenbach Told Police He Used Torch To Remove Home's Cobwebs, Now Arrested For Arson

 “We want to make sure there’s vegetables so you can make something for dinner, you can come in and get a cup of coffee and breakfast burrito, or a muffin or baked good,” Hancock said.